Many organ builders work at Flentrop all their lives.

 with the existing ones.

-Head of maintenance; with us since 1993.
+Tuner and voicer; with us since 1993.

-organs in Middelburg (Nieuwe Kerk),
+the organs in Middelburg (Nieuwe Kerk) and Elst (St. Maartenskerk).
+In

-Deputy director; with us since 1998.
+Managing director; with us since 1998.

 Erik came to Flentrop when he had finished his studies in Civil